Aside from their political side, quite a lot of people do not know that these Nigerian politicians got married to women outside their faith.

 5. Olusegun Rahman Mimiko

-Governor Mimiko's marriage to Olukemi keeps waxing stronger despite the religion difference.
-Mimiko is a Muslim while his beautiful wife is a Christian.
+Ex-governor Mimiko's marriage to Olukemi keeps waxing stronger despite the religious difference.
+Mimiko is a Muslim, while his beautiful wife is a Christian.
 They are blessed with 4 kids and their life as a couple is going just perfect.
 Although a little scandal rocked the marriage sometime back, they are fine as a family and they keep on going stronger!

 6. Abiola Ajimobi

-Abiola Ajimobi is married to beautiful Benin-born Nigerian woman, Florence.
+Governor Abiola Ajimobi of Oyo state is married to a beautiful Benin-born Nigerian woman, Florence.